stkent/stkent.github.io/_posts/2018-04-06-really-rounded-polygons.md

   <img src="/assets/images/really-rounded-polygons-polygondrawingutil-degenerate.png" style="max-width: 400px" />
 </div>

 The code that constructs these `Path`s is shown below.
-I'm not going to dissect it line by line, but the essential steps are:
+I’m not going to dissect it line by line, but the essential steps are:

 1. Calculate the length of arc to use for each corner;
 2. Calculate where each arc should be centered to ensure a smooth join with the sides;
 3. Draw each arc in turn, using a [neat feature of `Path.arcTo`](https://developer.android.com/reference/android/graphics/Path.html#arcTo(android.graphics.RectF,%20float,%20float){:new_tab}) to automatically insert the sides:
-    > If the start of the path is different from the path's current last point, then an automatic lineTo() is added to connect the current contour to the start of the arc.
+    > If the start of the path is different from the path’s current last point, then an automatic lineTo() is added to connect the current contour to the start of the arc.

 {% highlight java %}
 private void constructRoundedPolygonPath(